 For the past 7 years, Jacquie’s work has been based solely on sharing the Three Principles of spiritual and psychological functioning, as discovered by Sidney Banks.
 It is with deep gratitude that Jacquie shares this understanding, as it holds the power to help others heal and find wisdom and health.
 Jacquie helps many people struggling with depression, eating disorders, grief, anxiety, trauma, relationship challenges, and behavioral concerns.

-Jacquie holds professional qualifications in Nursing, Midwifery, NLP Master Trainer, Hypnotherapy, and is a professionally qualified Three Principles Facilitator.
+Jacquie holds professional qualifications in Nursing, Midwifery, NLP Master Trainer, and Hypnotherapy, and is a professionally qualified Three Principles Facilitator.

 To learn more about the Three Principles check out this video .